-7.2.2.3 The main frame, glazing bead and deadlight of side scuttles shall have sufficient strength.
-The glazing bead and deadlight shall be fitted with gaskets and shall be capable of being effectively closed and secured weathertight by means of ear-nuts or nuts being screwed off with the aid of a special wrench.
+7.2.2.3 The main frame, glassholder and deadlight of side scuttles shall have sufficient strength.
+The glassholder and deadlight shall be fitted with gaskets and shall be capable of being effectively closed and secured weathertight by means of ear-nuts or nuts being screwed off with the aid of a special wrench.

-7.2.2.4 The main frame, glazing bead, deadlight and ring for securing the glass shall be manufactured from steel, brass or other material approved by the Register.
+7.2.2.4 The main frame, glassholder, deadlight and glass retaining ring shall be manufactured from steel, brass, aluminium alloy or other material approved by the Register.